 Pricing house cleaning jobs is the single most important decision you make as a cleaning business owner.
 Charge too little and you burn out your team, destroy your margins, and attract problem clients.
 Charge too much without backing it up and you lose bids to competitors who look more professional.

-This guide covers residential cleaning pricing from every angle: base rate models, labor time estimation, condition modifiers, add-on pricing, package tiers, frequency discounts, and regional adjustments.
+This guide covers residential cleaning pricing from every angle: pricing tables by home size, hourly vs. flat rate comparison, deep cleaning rates, per-room pricing, regional market differences, and the Good/Better/Best method that increases average ticket size.
 By the end, you will have a system you can use on every single quote.

 Labor costs have risen significantly over the past few years.
 Supply costs are up.
 Customer expectations are higher.
 If you are still pricing based on gut feel or what a competitor charges, you are leaving money on the table or worse, losing money on every job.